Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 Why Developers Leave Claude Code

 Claude Code is excellent.
-It scores 80.8% on SWE-bench Verified, has Agent Teams for multi-agent orchestration, and its hooks system lets you automate workflows around it.
+Opus 4.7 scores 87.6% on SWE-bench Verified (up from 80.8% on Opus 4.6), has Agent Teams, Agent View for session management, /goal workflows, auto mode, and a native binary CLI.
 But three constraints consistently push power users toward alternatives.

 Usage Limits That Punish Power Users